 If You Have Employer Coverage

-If you have coverage through your employer, the company will probably offer you coverage again in 2017.
+If you have coverage through your employer, the company will probably offer you coverage again.
 Talk to your Human Resources department or benefits administrator to learn about what you need to do.
-If your employer is not offering coverage, you will have to buy a plan on your own to avoid paying a penalty.
+If your employer is not offering coverage, you should consider enrolling in an Individual and Family health insurance plan.
 Learn more about how to compare health insurance plans using our guide.